Converso-Empire/conso/README.md

   conso while (a < 10) {
    a += 1;
    conso if (a == 5) {
-    print conso "andar se print conso ", a;
+    print conso "printing from inside loop: ", a;
     conso next;
    }
    conso if (a == 6) {